tangjm/news_summary_challenge/README.md

 The SummaryPage's route path was parameterised to ensure that the clicked ArticleHeadline would be the rendered article.

+8. Refactoring, testing, optimisation

+Removed ArticleTitle component so that we are reusing the ArticleHeadline component which also takes care of conditional rendering.

 [^1]: [Further reflections](https://github.com/tangjm/news-summary-challenge/blob/main/Reflection.md)